ElucidataInc/polly-docs/docs/KnowledgeGraph/About the Application.md

 #### Edge Details

-- Hover over any edge to view the edge label, indicating the type of relationship.
+- Hover over any edge to view the edge label and score, indicating the type of relationship.

 ![edgedetail](../img/KG/U5.png) <center> The edge details are shown hovering over the edges.</center>